Post GST, the Maruti Suzuki S-Cross is available within the range of Rs 7.94 lakh to Rs 11.66 lakh (ex-showroom, Pan India).

-Available in four trim levels and 8 variants, the Maruti Suzuki S-Cross is the company’s first premium product to be sold exclusively via Maruti’s independent NEXA retail outlets.
+Available in four trim levels and 8 variants, the Maruti Suzuki S-Cross is the company’s first premium product sold exclusively via Maruti’s independent NEXA retail outlets.

 The Maruti S Cross is based on the European SX4 S-Cross, and features large headlamps with integrated daytime running LEDs, a twin-slat chrome grille that accommodates Suzuki logo at the centre, silver skid plate and wide airdam.
 The crossover also gets a black plastic cladding across the base, and roof rails that add more to its sporty character.
 Towards the rear, the car sports a newly-designed sharper tail-lamps enclosure and black silver cladding running across the length of the bumper.
 The vehicle has a ground clearance of 180mm that makes it more capable for the rough Indian roads.